skippyr/river-dreams/README.md

 # River Dreams

-An easy to use and fast ZSH theme for programmers and hackers.
+A fast and versatile ZSH theme for programmers and hackers.

-> River Dreams with pretty symbols from Noto Sans and Nerd Fonts.
+> River Dreams with pretty symbols.
 ![](images/image_0.png)
 > River Dreams with fallback text.
 ![](images/image_1.png)

 It shows:
 + current hours and minutes in 24h format.
-+ local ipv4 address with hostname.
++ local ipv4 address and hostname.
 + disk usage percentage.
 + sourced Python virtual environment.
 + exit code of failed commands.